jwilam/Syllogiser/README.md

 - JavaScript enabled
 - Minimum screen width: 320px (mobile-friendly)

+## 🤝 Contributing
+Contributions are welcome and appreciated!
+Please read the guidelines below before contributing.

+### Ways to Contribute
+- Report Bugs: Open an issue describing the bug, steps to reproduce, and expected behavior
+- Suggest Features: Open an issue with the “enhancement” label
+- Improve Documentation: Fix typos, add examples, or clarify explanations
+- Submit Code: Fork, branch, code, test, and submit a pull request
+- Share: Tell others about Syllogiser, write tutorials, or create videos

+### Reporting Issues
+When reporting bugs, please include:

+- Browser name and version
+- Operating system
+- Steps to reproduce the issue
+- Expected behavior vs. actual behavior
+- Screenshots if applicable
+- Console errors if any

 ## 📝 Citation
 If you use Syllogiser in your research, teaching, or publications, please cite: